deepakmahakale/ror.tips/_posts/2023-09-04-nil-vs-empty-vs-blank-in-ruby.md

 ## nil?

-This method is available on all objects and ruturns `true` only when the object is `nil`.
+This method is available on all objects and returns `true` only when the object is `nil`.

 ```ruby
 nil.nil?               #=> true